bbmokhtari/django-translations/docs/reference/utils.rst

       from translations.utils import _get_all_languages

-      # get the supported language codes
+      # get the supported languages
       languages = _get_all_languages()

       print(languages)